Old Bridge High School: Marching Knights

-The Old Bridge Marching Knights, also known as the OBHSMK, has been recognized as a competitive marching band for the past several years and has gained high ranks in more-than-one marching band circuits.
-In 2005, the OBHSMK gained a Silver-medal finalist position in the Tournament of Bands' Group III 2005 Atlantic Coast Championship with their show Wild Knights.
+The Old Bridge Marching Knights, also known as the OBHSMK, have been recognized as a competitive marching band for the past and have gained high ranks in multiple marching band circuits.
+In 2005, the Marching Knights gained a Silver-medal finalist position in the Tournament of Bands' Group III 2005 Atlantic Coast Championship with their show Wild Knights.
 Their show Metamorphosis was ranked fourth place in the same competition in 2006 with a score of 95.00, making them a Gold-medal finalist.

 OBHSMK transferred from TOB to USSBA in 2007.

 Eventually, they were ranked fourth in the 2009 season in their USSBA circuit, with The Dark Knight.
 In the 2010 season, the Marching Knights placed sixth in group IV with the theme Requiem for a Knightmare.
-Recently in the 2011 season with the show In Motion the Marching Knights ranked sixth in group III and tied for Best Music.
+In the 2011 season, with the show In Motion, the Marching Knights ranked sixth in Group III and tied for Best Music.
 The Marching Knights were six-tenths of a point away from first place.
 In their 2012 season titled 'Into the Inferno,' the Marching Knights were undefeated in group III open.
 They placed first at Nationals in Metlife Stadium with a 96.375.

 The Old Bridge Marching Knights participated at the D-Day Anniversary Parade in Normandy, France in June 2015 as one of five American bands participating in the ceremonies marking the 70th anniversary of the D-Day landings.
 The band performed in the annual parade in Sainte-Mère-Église.